Patrick Cottrell: Biography

 Cottrell was born in South Korea in 1981 and was adopted, along with two biologically unrelated younger Korean boys, into a family from the Midwestern United States.
 He was raised in Pittsburgh, Chicago, and Milwaukee.

 Cottrell started his first novel in his early thirties.
 In 2012 he received his M.F.A. from the School of the Art Institute of Chicago.
 After moving from New York to Los Angeles, he completed the novel in 2016.
 The resulting book, a "stylized contemporary noir" titled Sorry to Disrupt the Peace, was published by McSweeney's in 2017.
 Cottrell has called the book "an anti-memoir".
 It tells the story of Helen, a woman adopted from Korea at a young age, who returns to her adoptive parents' home in Milwaukee after her adoptive brother's suicide.
 Writing for The Rumpus, Liza St. James called the book "marvelously interior" and praised the writing as "discursive and associative and gripping all at once".
 The Guardian called the book "electrifying in its freshness" and the San Francisco Chronicle called it "a strange and lovely thing".
 Sorry to Disrupt the Peace won a National Gold Medal from the Independent Publisher Book Awards for Best First Book in the Fiction category.
 It also won Barnes & Noble’s 2017 Discover Award for Fiction.

 In 2018 Cottrell received the Whiting Award in fiction, which is given to promising writers in the early stages of their careers.
 The selection committee said that his writing "opens up fresh lines of questioning in the old interrogations of identity".

-Cottrell came out as transgender in 2021 and uses he/they pronouns.
+Cottrell came out as transgender in 2021.